EIB says to sell CO2 permits on exchanges soon

-LONDON The European Investment Bank (EIB) said on Thursday it will start selling European Union carbon permits via exchanges in coming days, having become a member of the European Energy Exchange (EEX) and ICE Futures Europe (ICE.N).
+LONDON, March 22 The European Investment Bank (EIB) said on Thursday it will start selling European Union carbon permits via exchanges in coming days, having become a member of the European Energy Exchange (EEX) and ICE Futures Europe.

 By becoming an exchange member, the EU's main bank will create more transparency, increase liquidity and broaden its reach for the sale of 300 million carbon permits over the next two years.